AncyJenisha/CSharp/README.md

 ## DislayApp
         It has the method to recieve the result from the math operation as input and displays it as result.
+        It is dependent on the UtilityApp to call the method to display the thankyou message after using the console application.

 ## UtilityApp
-        It has the thankyou message to be displayed at the end of the appliaction.
+        It has the method to display the thankyou message at the end of the application.

 ## ValidationApp
         It has the methods to validate the input as integer and float.